tomaskala/website/content/posts/cryptopals-set-3/index.md

 ## Background

 The oracle simulates an API that returns different kind of error messages based on whether the padding is wrong or not.
-We can imagine that there is logic such as
+We can imagine that there is some logic such as
 ```
 endpoint(encrypted-cookie):
   cookie, ok = unpad(decrypt(encrypted-cookie))